 Cons of cards that reward points

-- Some points may need to be redeemed through a card issuer’s portal.
+- You may need to redeem points through a card issuer’s portal.

-Aside from rewards credit cards that provide cash back and points, you’ll find credit cards that enable you to earn miles for travel.
-These cards are either affiliated with an airline or more generic cards that enable you to collect travel miles.
+Aside from rewards credit cards that provide cash back and points, you’ll find ones that enable you to earn miles for travel.
+These cards are either affiliated with an airline or are general rewards cards that enable you to collect travel miles.

-The first travel rewards cards were airline credit cards that awarded frequent flyer miles.
 Airline cards are designed to reward loyalty to a specific airline.
-While you can earn those miles via another spending, you can only redeem them for travel on that particular airline.
+While you can earn those miles via spending on other purchases, you can only redeem them for travel on that particular airline.
 Depending on who you fly with most often, you may be able to pick from a number of different cards with the same airline — Southwest offers several cards, as does United Airlines.

 Other rewards cards offer “miles” that are really a form of travel points.
-The Capital One Venture Rewards Credit Card, for example, offers miles earned and redeemed in a straightforward manner.
-You earn a flat 2X miles on every purchase, redeemable on a variety of travel options.
-The card comes with a $95 annual fee and a sign-up bonus of 60,000 miles if you spend $3,000 on purchases within three months of opening your account, equivalent to $600 in travel.
+The Capital One Venture Rewards Credit Card, for example, offers miles earned and redeemed for a variety of travel options.

 Pros of cards that reward miles